UK film, London theatre takings rise in 2011

 On London's stages the picture was similar with total ticket sales rising 3.1 percent to a fresh record of 528 million pounds in 2011.
 But attendances fell to 13.9 million, down nearly two percent on 2010.

-The Society of London Theatre (SOLT), which released the figures, said the drop in audiences was partly due to the closure of several theatres for the installation of major new productions.
+The Society of London Theatre SOLT.L, which released the figures, said the drop in audiences was partly due to the closure of several theatres for the installation of major new productions.

-"Despite the prevailing rigors of the economic climate, theatre-goers have acted with their feet and wallets and shown just how much they value a trip to one of our world-class shows," said Mark Rubinstein, SOLT president.

 "We can confirm buoyant box office advances for 2012, a year in which we look forward to welcoming millions more national and international visitors through our theatre doors."